lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 +++
 This is a recounting of my journey so far post-college.
 I feel as though I've allowed myself to fully explore every phase of life and follow every inkling of curiosity.
 It is an ongoing journey and I hope it keeps surprising me!

+Note: I've written in depth about a number of my experiences mentioned here, so instead of going into detail, I've just linked to the relevant blog post where appropriate.

 # 2012

 ## May - Stepping out into the real world!